Sandra Navidi

-Sandra Navidi (born September 1, 1972) is a German attorney, bestselling author, consultant, media contributor and public speaker.
-She is the founder and chief executive officer of BeyondGlobal, an international strategic consultancy.
+Sandra Navidi (born September 1, 1972) is a German attorney, author, consultant, media contributor and public speaker.

 Early life and education

 Navidi was born in Mönchengladbach, Germany, to an Iranian father and a German mother.

 She graduated from the University of Cologne School of Law in Germany with a law degree, and from Fordham University School of Law in New York with a Master-of-Law Degree in Banking, Corporate, and Finance Law.
-She studied at the Universiteit Leiden, the Université Paris-Sorbonne in Paris, the University of California at Berkeley in California, and the University of Arizona in Tucson.
-She passed the German tax lawyer's exam and the Series 7 General Securities Representative Exam (GSRE) with the Financial Industry Regulatory Authority (FINRA).